-The Trust has a policy about how patients can request a change of Consultant or second opinion.
-A patient information leaflet about this is available from staff or the Patient Information Centre 0191 246 7288
+The Trust produces a booklet about how patients can request a change of consultant or second opinion.
+This leaflet is available from staff or the Patient Information Centre 0191 246 7288.

 What does the Mental Health Act 1983 mean for me?